 The pandemic made the obesity epidemic even worse.
 Due to financial losses, people shifted to cheaper high-calorie foods.
 Also, with gyms, parks and recreational areas closed, people didn’t get to exercise which also contributed to their gaining weight.

 There has been a significant reduction in physical activity in children during the lockdown.
 People spent more of their time in front of screens which is another reason behind deteriorated eyesight.
-Blue light emission from devices is not good for your eyes and leads to temporary vision problems if you don’t use blue light glasses.
+Blue light emission from devices is not good for your eyes and leads to temporary vision problems if you don’t use screen protection glasses.

 Obesity takes a toll on your well-being in multiple ways and tearing your ocular health is one of the ways.
 And if you people are unaware, let me tell you that the UK was found to be the most obese country in Western Europe in 2017.